Geonovum/Testbed-sensordata/research question 2/researchQuestion2.md

 #### Overall

-The SensorThings API provides a well-structured and easy to use API for consuming sensor data.
+The SensorThings API (STA) provides a well-structured and easy to use API for consuming sensor data.
 There are several data structures in the API, that are well interconnected and provide useful entries into a suite of sensor data.
 It is possible to query data in several useful ways, e.g. based on observed properties, geo location and/or time range.
 Additionally, it is also possible to combine API results dynamically as part of the
 OData standard that the SensorThings API is based on.
 This makes it possible to combine data in a single API call, even though this is not